moranmatthewe/CryoFM/README.md

 The reference report can be found at www.moraninnovation.com.

-Please report any errata or other feedback to info@moraninnovation.com.
+Please report any errata or send other feedback to info@moraninnovation.com.